mekaron/articles/agilecontent/fromprojecttoprocess.md

 Leads to:
 - endless discussions about quality and what that's allowed to cost
-- no connection with the metrics that tell you what the user wants and that can help you improve your output so that there is maximum value added for the user.
+- no connection with the business goals or the metrics that tell you what the user wants and that can help you improve your output so that there is maximum value added for the user.

-La solution:
+- no clear numbers on what the bottlenecks in the translation actually costs the company, in terms of opportunity costs, delay in time to market and unfit content for several markets

+What needs to change: the mind set

+- see that you're not delivering translations but a multilingual product
 - see that localizing your content is a process, not a project.
-- see that you're not delivering translations but a multilingual product
 - from this it will follow that translation processes must be part of your primary production processes, part of your value chain and should not be handled in a project organization nor in a secundary process

 So what is the difference between a project and a process?
 And why does it matter?